-There are 10 semi-detached Chalets and can accommodate two people per chalet in twin beds only.
+We offer 10 semi-detached, 3-star graded chalets, each accommodating two people in twin beds.
 They are self contained with electricity, a kitchenette (with crockery and cutlery), bed linen and en suite ablution facilities.

-Situated near the reserve entrance, they make an ideal stopover site.
-The zebras are regular visitors to your verandahs too.
+Situated near the reserve entrance, they make an ideal stopover site for those travelling through the Midlands.
+The zebras are regular visitors to our verandahs too!

 uMhlangeni Cottage is a secluded 4-bed cottage nestled between two streams.
 It looks across the escarpment onto the Dwarf's Dawdle trail where zebra and blesbuck are common.
 There are two separate bedrooms with a bathroom and toilet.

 Hepburn Cottage is a family cottage with large living room and fireplace.
 It has three bedrooms, sleeping 6 people in total.
 A separate shower and toilet are provided.
 The cottage is perched on the edge of the cliff line looking east over the uMngeni River towards Albert Falls Dam.
 In the summer, the sunrise is a sight to see.